 The Doctor of Philosophy degree is a research-oriented degree awarded upon the demonstration of scholarly competence.
-To obtain the Ph.D. degree in Atmospheric Science, each student must satisfy all requirements of the School of Graduate Studies, as well as those of the Atmospheric Science Program.
-Admission to the Ph.D. program in Atmospheric Science is dependent upon satisfactory performance on the Preliminary Examination which is administered twice a year.
+To obtain the Ph.D. degree in Atmospheric Science, each student must satisfy all requirements of the Graduate School, as well as those of the Atmospheric Science Program.
+Admission to the Ph.D. program in Atmospheric Science is dependent upon satisfactory performance on the Preliminary Examination, which is administered twice a year.
 Students entering UAH with an M.S. degree or previous graduate training in Atmospheric Science must pass the Preliminary Examination at an early opportunity.
 Students are permitted two attempts to pass the Preliminary Examination.

 In summary, the five major requirements for the Ph.D. degree in Atmospheric Science are the following:

 1. Take the core courses and pass the preliminary examination

 Each student must pass the Preliminary Examination covering material in the three core courses plus three other ATS courses as outlined in the Ph.D.
 Preliminary Exam policies.
 The core courses are: